guillempp/CelsiusChange/README.md

 CelsiusChange
 =============

-This is a little program for changing Celsius degrees to Fahrenheit degrees.
+This is a little program for converting Celsius degrees to Fahrenheit degrees.

+Written when I was 13!